itsrainingmani/azlyrics-py/README.md

 ## TO-DO

-- Add function to save lyrics to a text file
 - Get all albums/songs by an artist
 - Allow for artist name and song to be lightly misspelled
 - Check for closest artist name and song name